BQExplains: How The Government Spends Its Money

 Apart from that broad classification of expenditure, the government also splits up spending between different ministries, different schemes and important areas of focus for the country.

-Defence spending is always closely watched, as is the amount that government spends on subsidies of food, fertiliser and petroleum products.
+Defence spending is always closely watched.
+The amount that government spends on subsidies of food, fertiliser and petroleum products is also tracked.
 The government also has to shell out a fair amount to make interest payments on small savings parked with it and on money the government borrows from the markets.

 To understand the government's priorities, spending on specific schemes is also analysed.